josherrickson/workshop-margins/stata_markdown/stata.md

 # Post-estimation command

-- Stata "estimation" commands are primarly those which fit models.
+- Stata "estimation" commands are primarily those which fit models.
     - E.g. `regress`, `logit`, `mixed`, `xtreg`.
 - Stata "stores" the most recent estimation command.
 - `margins` is a post-estimation command; meaning it will use the most recently